Zubax/ampdrive_ad0510/README.md

 * Ambient temperature is 20 °C.

-* Convection value of 350 is defined empirically after conducting several experiments with actual hardware.
+* The convection value of 350 W/(m<sup>2</sup>K) is established empirically after conducting several experiments with real hardware.
 It may be considered a moderate convection estimation as during the laboratory testing the device mounting point was suboptimal.

   <p align="center">